ziyadt1995/RT_to_mitigate_QBBAs/README.md

 Once you have installed the robustness library please replace the entire files with the files we have provided to successfully run the code without errors.

 The ResNet-50 models can be obtained from the Robustness Library (https://github.com/MadryLab/robustness).
 The ImageNet test images can be retrieved from TREMBA (https://github.com/TransEmbedBA/TREMBA).
+You can download the trained PreActResNet18-based Tiny ImageNet model from " https://drive.google.com/drive/folders/1V2KeI2LRNA94GYoGKpZBzgZIAI1bQEQv?usp=sharing "

 We provide the CIFAR-10 and Tiny ImageNet shuffled images in our repository.